 Additionally, in order to be eligible for SBIR contracts and grants, the number of our employees, including those of any entities that are considered to be affiliated with us, cannot exceed 500.
-As of March 31, 2011, we had approximately 190 employees.
+As of September 30, 2011, we had approximately 189 employees.
 In determining whether we are affiliated with any other entity, the SBA will analyze whether another entity controls or has the power to control us.
 Carilion Clinic is our largest institutional stockholder.
 We understand that the SBA is in the process of performing a formal size determination that will focus on whether or not Carilion is our affiliate.
 Although we do not believe that Carilion has the power to control our company, we cannot assure you that the SBA will interpret its regulations in our favor on this question.
 Under its regulations, the SBA may conclude that a stockholder that is large compared to others has the power to control us and is our affiliate.
 If the SBA were to make a determination that we are affiliated with Carilion, we would exceed the size limitations, as Carilion has over 500 employees.
-In that case, we could lose eligibility for new SBIR grants and other SBA contracts, public contracts, grants and other awards that are set aside for small businesses based on the criterion of number of employees.
+In that case, we would lose eligibility for new SBIR grants and other SBA contracts, public contracts, grants and other awards that are set aside for small businesses based on the criterion of number of employees, and the relevant government agency would have the discretion to suspend performance on existing SBIR grants.

-In addition, it is possible that the sale of a substantial amount of common stock in the future by our founder, Dr. Murphy, could negatively affect the interpretation of SBA regulations against us on this question of affiliation, as well as possibly result in an increase in our institutional ownership.
-We have agreed with Dr. Murphy that he is not allowed to sell his stock prior to December 31, 2011, except pursuant to a registered offering on Form S-3 subject to certain conditions.
+In addition, it is possible that the sale of a substantial amount of common stock in the future by our founder, Dr. Kent Murphy, could negatively affect the interpretation of SBA regulations against us on this question of affiliation, as well as possibly result in an increase in our institutional ownership.
+We have agreed with Dr. Murphy that he is not allowed to sell his stock, except pursuant to a registered offering on Form S-3 subject to certain conditions.